 Statistical analysis techniques for biomarker discovery also featured prominently in a number of the posters presented during the lunchtime session.
 Covington et al used a variety of techniques to see whether Alzheimer’s sufferers could be distinguished from those suffering mild cognitive impairment and from controls using breath analysis, with the best results coming from the use of Random Forest.
 Purcaro et al also used Random Forest - in this case attempting to determine whether breath could be used to identify influenza-infected ferrets.
 Skarysz et al presented a poster on how neural networks could be deployed to identify compounds directly from GC-MS raw data (targeted analysis), that has the potential to allow for the targeting of compounds of interest directly from raw GC-MS data.
 Janssens et al used a least absolute shrinkage and selection operator (LASSO) regression to identify compounds that could be used to discriminate between individuals with lung cancer, and those with COPD.
 Finally, Miceli et al applied machine-learning based data analysis to Hi-Res mass spec data to look for volatile signatures that could be of use in non-invasive cancer detection.

-Dr Rianne Fijten raised a note of caution in her presentation, pointing out that most studies used univariate rather than multivariate statistics, and very few studies (~2%) used any kind of external validation.
+Dr Rianne Fijten raised a note of caution in her presentation, pointing out that a large number of studies used univariate rather than multivariate statistics, and very few studies (~2%) used any kind of external validation.
 This is a concern that we take very seriously at Owlstone Medical, with validation forming a key part of our Biomarker Discovery Process.